cityssm/node-cpa-codes/README.md

 # CPA Codes for Node

-Canadian Payments Association (CPA) Transaction and Return Codes.
+Lookups, validations, and utility functions for Canadian Payments Association (CPA) transaction and return codes.